Nyurapayia Nampitjinpa | Mrs Bennett Biography and CV

-Nyurapayia Nampitjinpa, also known as Mrs. Bennett, was born to the Pintubi tribe, around 1935 in Yumara, north of Docker River, Western Australia.
-Later, she moved to Kintore.
+Nyurapayia Nampitjinpa, also known as Mrs. Bennett, a Pintupi woman, was born circa 1935 in Yumara, north of Docker River, W.A. and later moved to Kintore.
 She was the wife of John Bennett Tjapangati (c.1930-2002), a Pintupi speaker from Mukulurruone and one of the original artists at Papunya in the 1970’s.

 Mrs. Bennett started painting in the early 1990s.
-Together with Naata Nungurrayi and other senior women from Haasts Bluff and Kintore, they were introduced to painting materials as a means to express and record their Dreaming stories in a collaborative project on canvas in 1994.
-This resulted in an exhibition titled ‘Minyma Tjukurrpa’ and was held at the Tandanya National Aboriginal Cultural Institute in 1995.
+In 1994, she, Naata Nungurrayi and other senior women from Haasts Bluff and Kintore, they were introduced to painting materials for a collaborative project on canvas in 1994.
+From this collaboration came ‘Minyma Tjukurrpa’ (1995), held at the Tandanya National Aboriginal Cultural Institute.

-Nyurapayia was rated in the top 50 of Australia’s most collectable artists in 'Australian Art Collector' Issue 15, January – March 2001.
-Having been exhibited widely across Australia, Singapore and Germany, Mrs Bennett's work is included in the collections of the National Gallery of Australia, Canberra, The Art Gallery of NSW, Art Gallery of the Northern Territory, National Gallery of Victoria, Artbank and in corporate and private collections internationally.
+In 'Australian Art Collector' Issue 15, January – March 2001, Nyurapayia was rated in the top 50 of Australia’s most collectable artists.
+She has exhibited across Australia, in Singapore and Germany, and her work is included in the collections of the National Gallery of Australia, Canberra, The Art Gallery of NSW, Art Gallery of the Northern Territory, National Gallery of Victoria, Artbank and in corporate and private collections internationally.

 Art Bank, Sydney